Mumbai: 35 per cent of Ambedkar memorial work completed, says MMRDA

-Grand monument of Dr B R Ambedkar memorial, which comprises museum and exhibition gallery spaces, expected to be completed in 36 months
+Grand monument, which comprises museum and exhibition gallery spaces, expected to be completed in 36 months

 The Dr B R Ambedkar memorial, which is being built at the Indu Mills compound in Dadar, won't be finished until 2026, but more than 35 per cent of the work has been completed, according to the Mumbai Metropolitan Region Development Authority (MMRDA).